luizpvas/compser/README.md

 Compser is a parser builder library for Ruby inspired by [elm-parser](https://package.elm-lang.org/packages/elm/parser/latest/).
-Take a look at the [JSON parser](https://github.com/luizpvas/Compser/blob/main/examples/json.rb) and [Calculator](https://github.com/luizpvas/compser/blob/main/examples/calculator.rb) to get a glimpse of the syntax and the building blocks you can use to build complex and sophisticated parsers.
+Take a look at the [JSON parser](https://github.com/luizpvas/Compser/blob/main/examples/json.rb) and [Calculator](https://github.com/luizpvas/compser/blob/main/examples/calculator.rb) to get a glimpse of the syntax and building blocks you can use to build complex parsers.

 * [Installation](#installation)
 * [Benchmark](#benchmark)